markusmoenig/Eldiron-Book/src/nodes/deal_damage.md

 Deals damage to the target.

 This node does not deal damage by itself.
-It just calculates the damage to be dealt and than calls the **onHit** tree of the target, which should contain the [Take Damage](take_damage.md) node, to reduce the damage based on the character attributes of the target.
+It just calculates the attack rating, gets the weapon damage and calls the **onHit** tree of the target, which should contain the [Take Damage](take_damage.md) node, to block the attack or reduce the damage based on the character attributes of the target.

 #### Parameters

-* **Damage**.
-This numerical expression defines the damage to deal.
-Like ```2 + d3```.
-Query gear for bonuses (TBD).
-* **Speed Delay**.
-A numerical expression indicating the delay.
-0 means dealing damage for every game tick, 4 would mean a swing every 4 game ticks.
-Should be set to the weapon speed (TBD).
+* **Attack Rating**.
+This numerical expression defines the attack rating of the attack.
+Like ```STR + d3```.
+The result of this expression will be set as "attack_rating" variable on the target.
+In the *onHit* tree of the target you can optionally test this variable to see if the character can block the attack.

 #### Returns